ishaans99/5.Modelling-and-Simulation/README.md

 # Modelling-and-Simulation

 Here are assorted modelling and simulation projects I've done in MATLAB.
 The models themselves are derived from first principles under simplifying assumptions, after which genetic strings are used to find optimal parameters in accordance with the context-specific cost function.
+For each project the deliverable of note is the project report, available as either a PDF or iPython notebook depending on the project.
+I've also provided the code and raw plots for reference.
+If I have time I'll clean up the code as well.

 A brief description of each project is as follows: